 Ohio Confirms First CWD Case in Wild Whitetail Deer

-The Ohio Department of Natural Resources (ODNR) has identified a positive test for Chronic Wasting Disease (CWD) in a wild Ohio whitetail deer in Wyandot County.
+The Ohio Department of Natural Resources (ODNR) Division of Wildlife has identified a positive test for Chronic Wasting Disease (CWD) in a wild Ohio whitetail deer in Wyandot County.

 There is no strong evidence that CWD is transmissible to humans, ODNR says citing the CDC.

-The will implement its CWD response plan, which includes enhanced surveillance within a 10-mile radius of the CWD positive deer location in Wyandot County. sample collection will occur on all remaining Killdeer Plains Wildlife Area controlled hunts.
-Hunters who harvest a deer in Wyandot County during the remaining deer hunting season, which closes on Sunday, February 7, 2021, will be contacted to obtain disease samples by staff.
+The Division of Wildlife will implement its CWD response plan, which includes enhanced surveillance within a 10-mile radius of the CWD positive deer location in Wyandot County.
+Mandatory deer disease sample collection will occur on all remaining Killdeer Plains Wildlife Area controlled hunts.
+Hunters who harvest a deer in Wyandot County during the remaining deer hunting season, which closes on Sunday, February 7, 2021, will be contacted to obtain disease samples by Division of Wildlife staff.

 “Once introduced into an area or farm, the CWD protein is contagious within deer and elk populations and can spread quickly.
 Experts believe CWD prions can remain in the environment for a long time, so other animals can contract CWD from the environment even after an infected deer or elk has died.”